DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 4. **What users will be Served**

     This is what defines what a user who fills the rule will receive.
 Different rules may receive different variations.
+Additionally, a random distribution of variations can be set.

+4. **(Optional) The Schedule of the Feature***

+    When set to the default (None), this rule will be enabled when the environment is enabled.
+However, a specific date/time can be set, as well as a gradual rollout of this Feature to the target.

 :::info